ACECentre/CopyBuffer/README.md

 ##Notes

 1. This is a 32 bit build ready for Tobii iSeries devices.
 IT *WON'T* run on 64 bit machines.
-2. The installer writes registry keys to "Run" the WatchFolder application at boot.
-I haven't written a delete for the registry keys yet!